HD 32515

 HD 32515 (HR 1635) is a solitary star located in the southern constellation Caelum.
 It has an apparent magnitude of 5.9, making it faintly visible to the naked eye under ideal conditions.
 The star is situated at a distance of 326 light years but is receding with a heliocentric radial velocity of 29.4 km/s.

+This star was designated Theta Caeli by Johann Elert Bode in his 1801 Uranographia, but this is now no longer used.